 All students are responsible for arranging and paying for their own international flight to/from Seoul.
-Dickinson College frequently uses the services of Advantage Travel (see contact information on page 4); and we will follow up with flight details soon.
+Dickinson College frequently uses the services of Advantage Travel (see contact information on page 4); they will be happy to assist you.

-You should plan your travel so that you arrive in Seoul according to the date you are allowed to check into your room.
+You should plan your travel so that you arrive in Seoul on August 23, the date you are allowed to check into your room.
 When you have booked your flight, please complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.